Pioneering Denver teacher who fought segregation dies at 106

 She liked to tell the story of her kindergarten year being interrupted by the Spanish flu pandemic, and her insistence on going into first grade when schools reopened.
 As a teacher, she focused on the early grades, saying that was where a foundation for later learning was built.

 In her retirement, she volunteered for early learning programs that allowed her to indulge in her love of reading aloud to children.
-That enthusiasm showed in the fluid, conversational style of two books she wrote in her 90s, one a handbook for young teachers called, “Every Child Can Learn,’’ and the other an autobiography titled, “By the Grace of God.’’
+That enthusiasm showed in the fluid, conversational style of two books she wrote in her 90s, one a handbook for young teachers called “Every Child Can Learn,’’ and the other an autobiography titled “By the Grace of God.’’

 Greenwood’s books recount but do not dwell on the racism she overcame, except when she made a point about creating opportunities for others.